openstack-archive/sahara/doc/source/userdoc/features.rst

 If cluster fails to scale properly, all changes will be rolled back.

-Currently only Vanilla plugin supports this feature.
-Visit :doc:`vanilla_plugin` for info about cluster topology limitations.

 Swift Integration
 -----------------

-If you want to work with Swift, e.g. to run jobs on data located in Swift or put jobs` result into it, you need to use patched Hadoop and Swift.
+In order to leverage Swift within Hadoop, including using Swift data sources from within EDP, Hadoop requires the application of a patch.
-For more info about this patching and configuring see :doc:`hadoop-swift`.
-There is a number of possible configs for Swift which can be set, but currently Sahara automatically set information about swift filesystem implementation, location awareness, URL and tenant name for authorization.
+For additional information about this patch and configuration, please refer to :doc:`hadoop-swift`.
+Sahara automatically sets information about the Swift filesystem implementation, location awareness, URL and tenant name for authorization.

-The only required information that is still needed to be set are username and password to access Swift.
-So you need to explicitly specify these parameters while launching the job.
+The only required information that is still needed to be set is username and password to access Swift.
+These parameters need to be explicitly set prior to launching the job.

 E.g. :